Wildfires outside L.A. threaten homes, spare Reagan library

 An army of firefighters helped protect the hilltop museum, and helicopters hit the flames, leaving some neighbors resentful as they frantically hosed down fires in the surrounding subdivisions and open ranchland.

-Armed with just a garden hose and wearing a mask, Beth Rivera watered down the perimeter of her large home to prevent embers from igniting the dry grass.
+Armed with just a garden hose and wearing a mask, Beth Rivera watered down the perimeter of her large home to prevent embers from igniting dry grass and trees.
 Friends helped evacuate 11 horses from the property.
-The fire was only 30 yards (27 meters) away and blowing toward her house, with no firetrucks in sight.
+Soaring flames were only 30 yards (27 meters) away and blowing toward her house, with no firetrucks in sight.

 Animals could be heard shrieking in a barn burning next door on Tierra Rejada Road, where large ranches with riding stables and horse rings line the road.
 Two horses bolted into the street from the flaming barn, trailing a cloud of smoke.